alerenda/alerenda.github.io/_reports/IDOR/idor.md

 Observations:

-> The `GET` to `/rest/basket/7` may be suggestive of an **IDOR vulnerability**: the parameter in the URL path represents a direct object reference, which identifies the shopping basket of this user.
+> The request `GET` `/rest/basket/7` may be suggestive of an **IDOR vulnerability**: the parameter in the URL path represents a direct object reference, which identifies the shopping basket of this user.

-> The value of the parameter in the URL path (i.e., `7`) is a small integer and, as such, it is enumerable and highly predictable. *Security through obscurity* is not implemented.
+> The value of the parameter in the URL path (i.e., `7`) is a small integer and, as such, it is enumerable and seems highly predictable. *Security through obscurity* is not implemented.

 > Ultimately, the presence of an IDOR vulnerability depends on whether the application enforces proper authorization checks.

-The discovery procedure is outlined in the following:
+The actual exploitation attempt procedure is outlined in the following:

 1. Go to the `HTTP History` tab and select the request `GET` `/rest/basket/7`.
 2. Right click on it and select `Send to Repeater`